konstantin-kuzovkin/architecture-portfolio/02-event-driven-architecture/README.md

 • Schema evolution
 • Observability

-Portfolio Note

-This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning and system analysis practices.
+> **Portfolio note:** This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning and system analysis practices.
 It is not a copy of a production system.

 ## Key Trade-offs